Shifts-Project/shifts/sdc/README.md

 1. **Plan Generation.** Given a scene input in the format of a rendered image, K ensemble members generate G plans.<sup>1</sup>
 2. **Plan Scoring.** We score each of the G plans by computing a log probability under each of the K trained likelihood models.
 3. **Per-Plan Confidence Scores.** We aggregate the G * K total scores to G scores, using the `--rip_per_plan_algorithm` aggregating over the log-likelihood estimates sampled from the model posterior (i.e., contributed by each ensemble member) to produce a robust score for each of the G plans.
-4. **Per--Prediction Request Confidence Score.** We aggregate the G remaining scores to a single score, representing ensemble confidence for the scene context overall, using the `--rip_per_scene_algorithm`.
-5. **Plan Selection.** Among the G plans, the RIP ensemble produces the D = `--rip_num_preds` top plans as determined by their corresponding G per-plan confidence scores.
+4. **Plan Selection.** Among the G plans, the RIP ensemble produces the D = `--rip_num_preds` top plans as determined by their corresponding G per-plan confidence scores.
+5. **Per--Prediction Request Confidence Score.** We aggregate the D top per-trajectory confidence scores to a single score C, representing ensemble confidence for the scene context overall, using the `--rip_per_scene_algorithm`.
+To obtain our desired per--prediction request uncertainty score, we simply negate: U = -C.
 6. **Confidence Reporting.** Competitors are expected to produce, for a given prediction request, per-plan confidence scores which are non-negative and sum to 1 (i.e., form a valid distribution).
 We obtain these scores $c^{(d)}$ by applying a softmax to the D top per-plan confidence scores.
-We report these c^{(d)} and C (computed in step 4) as our final per-plan confidence scores and per--prediction request confidence score, respectively.
+We report these c^{(d)} and U (computed in step 5) as our final per-plan confidence scores and per--prediction request uncertainty score, respectively.

-To summarize, our implementation of RIP for motion prediction produces D plans and corresponding normalized per-plan scores c^{(d)}, as well as an aggregated confidence C for the overall prediction request.
+To summarize, our implementation of RIP for motion prediction produces D plans and corresponding normalized per-plan scores c^{(d)}, as well as an aggregated uncertainty score U for the overall prediction request.
+We often in the codebase refer to per--prediction request confidence scores, which correspond to the negation of U: C = -U.
 ### Training RIP Ensemble Members

 [Lakshminarayanan et al., 2017]: https://arxiv.org/abs/1612.01474v3